kc-aws/five-dysfunctions-quiz/README.md

    - Request that each team member copy their export code and send it to you

 2. **Aggregating Team Results**:
-   - Click "Import Team Results" on the main page
+   - Click the "Import Results" link in the top navigation
    - Paste each team member's export code on a separate line in the text box
    - Click "Process Team Results" to generate team averages